openebs/lvm-localpv/design/lvm/storageclass-parameters/mount_options.md

 ### Test Plan
 A test plan will include following test cases:
-- Provision application without specifying mount options in StoragClass.
+- Provision application without specifying mount options and verify that application should be able to consume a volume.
-- Provision application with various mount options according to choosen filesystem(ext[3|4], xfs, btrfs) and verify whether mount options behaviour from application.
+- Provision application with various mount options according to user chosen filesystem(ext[3|4], xfs, btrfs) and verify whether mount options behavior from the application.
-- Provision application with invalid mount options.
+- Provision application with invalid mount options and verify that application should remain in the containerCreating state.

 ## Graduation Criteria